Effy (Skins series 1): Plot

-It is Jim Stonem's birthday, but he is still as bad-tempered as ever.
-After giving up on a board game, Effy pretends to go to bed but sneaks out to go partying, and Tony watches her leave.
-He pretends to be a sleeping Effy when their parents check on up them.
-When they leave, he tries to call his friends but they are all ignoring him in favor of Michelle.
-Meanwhile, Effy goes to a party with her talkative friend, Julie.
-Effy flirts with a boy named Spencer and shares an ecstasy tablet with him.
-The group is caught by the police and they are all arrested.
-When Tony gets Effy out of jail, he is told that someone pretending to be her brother already bailed her out.
+After a family game night goes awry, Effy sneaks out to party with her friend, Julie.
+Tony watches Effy leave and tries to call his friends, who all ignore his calls in favor of Michelle.
+Effy flirts with a boy named Spencer, sharing an ecstasy tablet with him.
+They are caught by the police and arrested.
+Tony goes to the jail to pick up Effy, but is told that her brother already bailed her out.
 Tony sees Effy getting into a van and chases after her, but is attacked by a group of masked men.

-Worried about Effy, Tony visits the gang (minus Maxxie and Cassie) and requests to speak to Sid.
-Sid agrees to help him and they steal Sid's father's car to look for Effy.
-As they drive, Sid briefly sees Cassie around the city a few times.
+Tony obtains Sid's help with finding Effy, and they steal Sid's father's car.
+While driving around, Sid sees Cassie around the city several times.
 Meanwhile, Michelle and Jal walk around town and bump into Josh, who attempts to reconcile with her.
 However, Michelle orders him to leave her alone.
 Effy and her friends go to a party where she meets Josh.
-Josh calls Tony and reveals that he is with Effy.
-He offers to meet them at a point, but no one is there when Tony and Sid arrive.
-At the party, Josh injects Effy with drugs, and she finally speaks on screen for the first time before passing out.
+Josh calls Tony and reveals that he is with Effy, and gives Tony a meetup location.
+After, Josh roofies Effy.